Nibble-Knowledge/cpu-assembler/README.md

 	* Where the instruction INST references the memory location pointed to by LABEL + OFFSET.
 OFFSET is usually a hexidecimal value, optionally preceded by "0x".
 To use a binary value, prefix with "0b".
 For an octal value, prefix "0" or "0o".
 For a decimal value, prefix "0d".

 An example of usage would be "LOD sum[F]", which loads the memory address pointed to by "sum" plus the offset of "F" (15 in decimal) into the accumulator.

+### Address of operations ###
+As all programs built by AS4 are assumed to be static, non-relocatable binary files, the addresses pointed by labels can be calculated at assemble time and used statically.
+The form is below:
+* &(LABEL[OFFSET])[ADDRESS_OFFSET]
+	* LABEL[OFFSET] is the same as for the standard label usage. &() indicates this is an address of operation, and [ADDRESS_OFFSET] is what 4-bit portion of the 16-bit address you want.
+Both [OFFSET] and [ADDRESS_OFFSET] are optional, without them an offset of zero is assumed.

+This loads a corresponding value from the table of static values - for example, if the address of the label "Carmen" is 0x00FE, and you use the address of operation LOD &(Carmen)[1], you would load "0xF" into the accumulator; which is the same as using the instruction LOD N_[F] when the N_ static number series is defined.

 ### Comments ###
 Comments in AS4 start with a semicolon, ";" or an octothorp, "#".